 SPOTLIGHT ON CHIA SEEDS

 So why are chia seed so amazing?!
-Chia seeds are an excellent source of fiber, jam-packed with omega-3s, a complete protein and an amazing hydration aid!
+Chia seeds are an excellent source of fiber, jam-packed with omega-3s, a complete protein and an amazing hydration aid.
+Plus, unlike flax seeds, you don’t have to grind chia seeds in order to be able to absorb their nutritional value.

 Fiber: Chia seeds are an incredible source of fiber.
 Meaning they’re your digestive systems best friend.
 There are 11g of fiber in just 2 tablespoons of chia seeds.
 That’s almost 1/2 of what it recommends for the day (although, I encourage you to get more!)
 Most of the fiber in chia seeds is soluble fiber.
 This type of fiber absorbs liquid and moves things through your system.
 It acts like a brush and moves stuff out!